A Reno Divorce

-A Reno Divorce was a 1927 American synchronized sound romantic drama film produced and distributed by Warner Bros.
+A Reno Divorce is a 1927 American synchronized sound romantic drama film produced and distributed by Warner Bros.
 While the film has no audible dialogue, it was released with a synchronized musical score with sound effects using the Vitaphone sound-on-disc process.
 Ralph Graves wrote, directed and stars in this film which was the last of the five films he ever directed.
 The visual portion of the film is now considered lost.
 The soundtrack survives on Vitaphone discs.

 Plot

-Carla (May McAvoy), a spirited and charming debutante, is motoring to her country estate when she accidentally strikes a pedestrian.
+Carla, a spirited and charming debutante, is motoring to her country estate when she accidentally strikes a pedestrian.
 Though the man is only mildly injured, Carla insists on taking him to her home to recover.
-The stranger introduces himself as David (Ralph Graves), a struggling artist.
+The stranger introduces himself as David, a struggling artist.
 He is, in truth, the estranged son of a wealthy steel magnate who disinherited him when he refused to give up his art.

 Carla is drawn to David's youthful candor and artistic soul.
 He feigns lingering injuries to prolong his stay, but when his ruse is discovered, he confesses it was her presence—not comfort—that he craved.
 Carla, touched, allows him to stay—if he'll paint her dog.
 “If you do him justice,” she adds teasingly, “I might let you paint me.”

-Soon, Carla hosts a weekend house party attended by her closest friends, Hedda (Hedda Hopper) and Eric Frane (Robert Ober), who, despite a recent Reno divorce, maintain a wry camaraderie.
+Soon, Carla hosts a weekend house party attended by her closest friends, Hedda and Eric Frane, who, despite a recent Reno divorce, maintain a wry camaraderie.
 Hedda, ever on the prowl, sets her sights on David, while Eric—a suave schemer—hopes to win Carla's hand, having long admired her.

 Carla, however, harbors a dangerous flaw: an addiction to gambling, particularly roulette.
 Eric, aware of her weakness, devises a plan—he wires the roulette wheel to rig the game in his favor.
 During the party, he challenges Carla: if he wins a final spin, she must marry him; if she wins, she regains her losses.
 Carla takes the bait—and loses.

 But as victory sinks in, Eric is ashamed of his manipulation.
 He overturns the table, revealing the trick wiring, and confesses everything.
 Carla, stunned yet deeply moved by his honesty, kisses him gently—grateful for his integrity.